I'm an avid cyclist who has ridden 29,000+ miles over the past seven years. I enjoy sharing the little I know with interested others.

-When I stopped to repair my most recent flat, I pulled off to the side of the road, opened up my seat kit pack and found this inside: a miniature patch repair kit, tire levers, and a CO2 inflator with a spare CO2 canister.
+On the day in question, I pulled off to the side of the road, opened up my seat kit pack and found this inside: a miniature patch repair kit (Skabs), tire levers, and a CO2 inflator with a spare CO2 canister.
 At this point, I thought I was probably going to be able to do what I needed to do to get rolling again.
 Indeed, in most situations this would have been enough.

 Rookie Mistake #1

 When I removed the tube from the front wheel of my bike, though, and began troubleshooting, I found trouble and then said, "Shoot."
 I was prepared for a lot of stuff, but I was not prepared for this: the tube was torn length-wise--like maybe 1" to 2" rips--in a couple different spots.
 When I discovered this, I started digging through my seat kit pack again, looking for a spare tube.
 That's when I discovered rookie mistake number one: I didn't have a spare tube with me.
 Ugh.

 What to Bring in Case of a Flat

 1. Patch repair kit

 4. Air source—small hand pump -or- CO2 inflator kit w/ two (2) CO2 canisters (minimum)

 Though I didn't have a spare tube, I did have lots of Skabs on hand so I was able to jury-rig a fix to the problem by overlapping the little patch circles along the entire length of the rips in my tube.
 I did this in two places.
 Here's what one of them looked like:

 Rookie Mistake #2